pinnackl/paper-paypal-components/README.md

 $ npm install --save paper-paypal-component
 ```

-Now you've installed the module.
+Now you've installed the module, you need to update server.js file to add the module.